Moody Coliseum - SMU Mustangs

 Food & Beverage 3

 Moody Coliseum’s concessions have been updated to having areas to pick up your items before moving to the cashier.
 There are plenty of these locations on both sides of the arena, but this leaves the concession menu to the basics.
-The menu at these stands is the typical fare of pepperoni or cheese pizza for $8, nachos for $8, or hot dogs and pretzels for $7.
-Other stadium fare, such as peanuts, bagged popcorn, potato chips, large cookies, and Minute Maid Italian ice cost a little less.
-SMU’s basketball concessions also offer Antone’s Famous Po’Boy sandwiches.
+The menu at these stands is the typical fare of pepperoni or cheese pizza, nachos, hot dogs, and pretzels.
+You may notice that the concession prices include cents instead of rounding to the nearest dollar, which was an interesting sight.

 The lone concession stand that offers anything outside the basics is a local Tex-Mex eatery called Mi Cocina, which offers loaded nachos or a taco salad for $17, or quesadillas and tacos available for $14, while chips and salsa are $10.

-SMU athletics serves Coca-Cola products on campus, so for a $7, 32oz souvenir cup you have a choice of Coke, Coke Zero, Diet Coke, Mr. Pibb, or Sprite.
-Along with the soda offerings, there is also Powerade ($6) and Dasani bottled water ($5).
-Beer and wine are also sold inside Moody Coliseum; the selection of domestic beer is limited to three choices, including Miller Lite, Coors Light, and Michelob Ultra for $10.
+Beer and wine are also sold inside Moody Coliseum; the selection of domestic beer is limited to three choices, namely Miller Lite, Coors Light, and Michelob Ultra for $10.
 There’s a local craft pilsner available as well, and in addition to beer, wine and Truly seltzer are also served.

 Atmosphere 3

 Moody Coliseum has all the modern accessories that fans enjoy, but what really makes Moody Coliseum special is the intimate feel of its basketball gymnasium.
-The arena’s 7,000 seats and great sightlines are a big part of an atmosphere that larger venues just can’t capture.
-The biggest asset of this type of atmosphere is that the fans can easily get involved with the game.
+The arena’s 7,000 seats and great sightlines are a big part of an atmosphere that larger venues just can’t capture – the biggest asset of this type of atmosphere is that the fans can easily get involved with the game.

-The coliseum has three levels of seating, the 100 level, the 200 level, and the suite level.
+The coliseum has three levels of seating: the 100 level, the 200 level, and the suite level.
 The suite level is above the 200 level and runs along the sideline across from the team benches.
 In the lower 100 level, however, the seating is dominated by SMU students, leaving only the seats across from the team benches as premium seating.

 The students, known as “The Stampede”, surround the baseline and bench sidelines inside the facility.
-They are continuously loud and energetic, and provide such an intimidating atmosphere that it contributes to Moody Coliseum having a home-court advantage for the Mustangs.
+They are continuously loud and energetic and provide such an intimidating atmosphere that it contributes to Moody Coliseum having a home-court advantage for the Mustangs.

 The wonderful playing of college band music is alive and well inside Moody Coliseum, as one of the best bands in college sports, the Mustang Band, is positioned in section 100 behind the baseline.
 In addition, the SMU cheerleaders and pom squad are positioned along the baseline on opposite sides; each group works tirelessly throughout the game to entertain the crowd.
 The Mustangs mascot, Peruna, also not only entertains but engages the crowd, and gets the already loud and festive student section to become even more involved throughout the game.